Web series

+Web series are different from streaming television series, as the latter are purposed to be watched on streaming platforms such as Netflix, Amazon Prime Video, and Hotstar, with the streaming services offering original productions made for and by them, as well as acquiring the rights to distribute licensed content.
+Although the designing of a web series can be similar to that of a television series their development and production does not entail the same financial investment required for a television series.
+The popularity of some web series, however, have led to them being optioned for television.

-As of 2016, there were a number of awards that have been established to celebrate excellence in web series, like the Streamys, Webbys, IAWTV, and Indie Series Awards, although the Streamys and IAWTV also cover programs on streaming platforms.
+A number of organizations and awards have been established to celebrate excellence in web series, like Webfest Berlin, the Streamys, Webbys, IAWTV Awards, and Indie Series Awards, although the Streamys and IAWTV also cover programs on streaming platforms.
+Most major award ceremonies have also created web series and digital media award categories, including the Emmy Awards and the Canadian Screen Awards.
 There are also several web series festivals, most notably in Los Angeles and Vancouver.
-Most major award ceremonies have also created web series and digital media award categories, including the Emmy Awards and the Canadian Screen Awards.

 History

 1990s

-In April 1995, "Global Village Idiots", an episode of the Bloomington, Indiana-based public access program Rox, was uploaded to the Internet, making Rox the first series distributed via the web.
+In April 1995, "Global Village Idiots", an episode of the reality-based program Rox on public access cable television in Bloomington, Indiana, was uploaded to the Internet, making Rox the first series distributed via the web.
 The same year, Scott Zakarin created The Spot, an episodic online story which integrated photos, videos, and blogs into the storyline.
 Likened to Melrose Place-on-the-Web, The Spot featured a rotating cast of characters playing trendy twenty-somethings who rented rooms in a fabled Santa Monica, California beach house called "The Spot".
 The Spot earned the title of Infoseek's "Cool Site of the Year," an award which later became the Webby.

 In January 1999, Showtime licensed the animated sci-fi web series WhirlGirl, making it the first independently produced web series licensed by a national television network.
 In February 1999, the series premiered simultaneously on Showtime and online.
 The character occasionally appeared on Showtime, for example hosting a "Lethal Ladies" programming block, but spent most of her time online, appearing in 100 webisodes.